d3x0r/STFRPhysics/AI/Revised/philosophical_companion.md

 #### 5.2.1 Symmetries as consequences, not axioms

 Standard modern physics tends to begin from symmetries — Lorentz invariance, gauge invariance, diffeomorphism invariance — and derive dynamics from the requirement that the laws respect those symmetries.
-The present framework inverts that explanatory direction.
-It begins from a substrate with specific properties and derives the symmetries as emergent features of instruments made from that substrate.
+The present framework reverses that explanatory order.
+It begins from a substrate with definite properties and asks what measurement structure and dynamical regularities follow for observers and instruments constituted by that substrate.

-This inversion has a concrete consequence: the derived symmetries have a domain of validity.
-They hold wherever the medium can be treated as continuous, homogeneous, and isotropic.
-They need not hold at scales where the medium's microphysics matters, or in regimes where the displacement is so extreme that the transport structure can no longer be treated perturbatively.
-The symmetries are robust and exact within their domain, but they are not axioms that constrain every possible physical situation.
+On this reading, Lorentz symmetry is not a primitive demand placed on the theory in advance.
+It is an emergent observational structure recovered from the behavior of medium-constituted rods, clocks, and signals.
+The point is not that symmetry is approximate or dispensable, but that within this framework it is explained rather than postulated.

 #### 5.2.2 No invisible hands

 Every apparent attraction, force, or action at a distance must reduce to a local imbalance in the mediating medium.
-There are no invisible hands — only gradients seeking equilibrium through a substrate that is always present.
+There are no invisible hands.

 This is not an additional postulate but a corollary of the commitments in 5.1.
-If the vacuum medium is real and all physical phenomena are what that medium does, then every apparent interaction between separated bodies must trace to something local: a displacement gradient, a storage imbalance between the capacitive and inductive modes, a propagation-speed differential.
-What looks like attraction is always the medium locally equilibrating an asymmetry.
-Gravity is the medium responding to a displacement imbalance.
-The electric force is the medium responding to a voltage imbalance — an asymmetry in the capacitive storage mode ($\varepsilon_0$, susceptance).
-The magnetic force responds to a current imbalance — an asymmetry in the inductive storage mode ($\mu_0$, reactance).
-In each case the apparent reach across distance is the medium doing local bookkeeping, not a force transmitted by nothing through nothing.
+If the vacuum medium is real and all physical phenomena are what that medium does, then every apparent interaction between separated bodies must trace to something local: a displacement gradient, a storage asymmetry, or a propagation-cost differential.
+What looks like attraction is always the local response of the medium to an imbalance, not a primitive reach across emptiness.

-"Pulling" is never primitive.
-The hand is never invisible because the medium is always there.

 The corollary does negative work as well as positive.
-Any proposed mechanism that cannot identify the specific local imbalance being equilibrated has not explained the phenomenon — it has renamed it.
+Any proposed mechanism that cannot identify the specific local imbalance being equilibrated has not explained the phenomenon — it has redescribed it.
 Newton was honest about this gap; he could describe gravity's behavior precisely while acknowledging he had no mechanism for it.
 The framework closes that gap by construction: the displacement is present, the gradient is local, and the excitation follows the gradient because propagation through a displaced medium is cheaper in one direction than the other.
 No reach.
 No pull.
 No invisible hand.

 #### 5.2.3 Same weak-field numbers, different causal assignment